How to connect your ticket shop with the Facebook Conversion API using Zapier

 In this step, you’ll need to fill in all sorts of details.
 First of all, in the Source and Destination section select ‘Website’ as your Action Source, choose the correct account as your ‘Business account’ and select the appropriate pixel.

-If you don’t know how to set up your Facebook pixel, you can read our guide on Google Tag Manager and the Facebook Pixel.
+If you don’t know how to set up your Meta pixel, you can read our guide on Google Tag Manager and the Meta Pixel.

 Scrolling down, you’ll want to enter as much of the info as you can.
-Depending on the field, you may need to enter this information manually or by selecting the correct data input.
+Depending on the field, you may need to manually enter this information or select the correct data input.
 We’ll go through each field and what to enter where.

 First of all, we have the Event Info section.
 You’ll want to select the Event time field (when the purchase took place), search for ‘Ordered at’ and select it.
 Check out the GIF below to see how exactly you do this.